-- Configure port security features on access ports to prevent a third-party from launching various attacks that can harm the network or device.
-For more information, refer to Section 5.9, "Managing Port Security". - Enable BPDU Guard on ports where RSTP BPDUs are not expected. - Use the latest Web browser version compatible with RUGGEDCOM ROS to make sure the most secure Transport Layer Security (TLS) versions and ciphers available are employed.
+- Enable BPDU Guard on ports where RSTP BPDUs are not expected. - Use the latest Web browser version compatible with RUGGEDCOM ROS to make sure the most secure Transport Layer Security (TLS) versions and ciphers available are employed.
 Additionally, 1/n-1 record splitting is enabled in the latest web browser versions of Mozilla Firefox, Google Chrome and Internet Explorer, and mitigates against attacks such as SSL/TLS Protocol Initialization Vector Implementation Information Disclosure Vulnerability (BEAST) for Non-Controlled (NC) versions of RUGGEDCOM ROS. - Modbus can be deactivated if not required by the user.
 If Modbus activation is required, then it is recommended to follow the security recommendations outlined in this User Guide and to configure the environment according to defense-in-depth best practices. - Prevent access to external, untrusted Web pages while accessing the device via a Web browser.
 This can assist in preventing potential security threats, such as session hijacking. - For optimal security, use SNMPv3 whenever possible.
-Use strong passwords without repetitive strings (e.g. abc or abcabc) with this feature.
-For more information about creating strong passwords, refer to the password requirements in Section 4.3, "Configuring Passwords". - Unless required for a particular network topology, the IP Forward setting should be set to { Disabled } to prevent the routing of packets.
+Use strong authentication keys and private keys without repetitive strings (e.g. abc or abcabc) with this feature.
+For more information about creating strong passwords, refer to the password requirements in Section 4.3, "Configuring Passwords". - Unless required for a particular network topology, the IP Forward setting should be set to Disabled to prevent the routing of packets.

 For configuration compatibility reasons, the configured setting will not change when upgrading from RUGGEDCOM ROS versions older than v4.2.0 to v4.2.0 and newer.
 This setting is always enabled and cannot be configured on versions before v4.2.0.
-For new units with firmware v4.2.0 this setting is configurable and disabled by default.
+For new units with firmware v4.2.0 or higher, this setting is configurable and disabled by default.

-Policy
+" Policy